Is Over-Regulation of The VET Sector Killing Our Children’s Futures?

 Whilst this has most certainly been a highly desirable outcome of the increased quality assurance process since 2015, there is growing voice that the regulator has gone ‘too far’ – putting ‘box ticking’ and paperwork before the learning experience, and enforcing restrictions and conditions so inflexible that it’s becoming counterproductive – especially in rural, regional and remote Australia where a degree of flexibility is critical to meet unique operational challenges.

-As the Executive Director and Head of Campus of a dual sector university (VET and Higher Education) in one of the most remote university campuses in the world (and which just excelled through the ASQA audit process); I both support the highly stringent quality assurance process enforced by the regulator, but also see first hand the restrictions that over-stringency could place on RTOs.
+Having recently completed a tenure as the Executive Director and Head of Campus of a dual sector university (VET and Higher Education) in one of the most remote university campuses in the world; I both support the highly stringent quality assurance process enforced by the regulator, but also see first hand the restrictions that over-stringency could place on RTOs.

 I also can see how over-regulation, if taken to the extreme, could result in programs not being offered where they could be and therefore lead to the risk of a loss of future options for our children.

-With a little more flexibility (not a reduction of standards) around conditions of compliance – the educational opportunities available in remote and regional Australia especially could be dramatically increased.
+With a little more flexibility (not a reduction of standards) around conditions of compliance – the educational opportunities available in our VET sector (and remote and regional Australia especially) could be dramatically increased.

 How Many RTOs Fail To Meet ASQA Standards?